ibmresilient/resilient-community-apps/fn_utilities/doc/README.md

 ---
 ## Function - Utilities: Attachment to Base64
-Read a file attachment as a Base64 string.
+Read a file attachment or artifact as a Base64 string.

  ![screenshot: fn-utilities-attachment-to-base64 ](./screenshots/fn-utilities-attachment-to-base64.png)